ScuttleSE/ripmegw/README.md

 * /authors will hold lists of reddit-accounts to rip, one file per subreddit
 * /rips will hold the ripped files

+Note: check filepaths in all the scripts.
+The current one is customized to run in /var/www

 First, run get_authors.pl.
 This will get the authors of the top posts in each of the subreddits you have in subreddits.txt There will be one additional textfile created; _0_folder_0_-authors.txt This is a list of all useraccounts that are ripped, but do not show up in any of the lists.
 This may be old accounts that are no longer in the toplists.